nus-cs2103-AY2324S2/ip/docs/README.md

 ## Saving the data

-Toothless data are saved in the hard disk automatically after any command that changes the data.
+Toothless data are saved in the hard disk automatically after the `bye` command.
 There is no need to save manually.

 ## Command summary